bazel-contrib/rules_jvm_external/README.md

 # (DEPRECATED) gmaven_rules

-This repository also hosts the previous implementation of gmaven_rules, a set of reposittory rules to provide support for easily depending on common Android libraries in Bazel.
+This repository also hosts the previous implementation of gmaven_rules, a set of repository rules to provide support for easily depending on common Android libraries in Bazel.
 The previous implementation is now deprecated.

 The core of it is `gmaven.bzl`, a file containing external repository targets